emmavanbreukelen/MTL-MHOL/README.md

 This project combined a multi-head online learning model, which tackles the problem of delayed feedback, with a multi-task learning model, which handles data sparsity.
 Together, this model gives conversion rates predictions.
 The model is coded in Python.

 ## Data
-The model can be used on the Attribution Modeling for Bidding dataset from Criteo, as well as on the data provided by a private marketing company.
+The model can be used on the Attribution Modeling for Bidding dataset from Criteo, as well as on the data from a private marketing company.
+Due to privacy reasons, the company data is not provided.

 ## Usage
 - `General_Data_Processing.py` preprocesses the raw data file such that it can be used for training and testing.
 Besides the preprocessed data file, it also returns the maximum time horizon H and the array of bucket cutoffs.